NDS-Schmitz/NDS-Schmitz/README.md

 - 🔭 I’m currently working on pushing code every day!
 [Code Wars](https://www.codewars.com/users/Nschmitdy)

-- 🌱 I’m currently learning **how to always make my code better and more efficient!**
+- 🌱 I’m currently learning **how to always make my code better and more efficient!!**

 - 👯 I’m looking to collaborate on **Projects that improve public safety and assist those with disabilities**